git-town/git-town/website/src/configuration-commands.md

 # Configuration commands

+Git Town prompts for required configuration information during usage.
 Git Town stores its configuration data inside
 [Git configuration data](https://git-scm.com/docs/git-config).
 You can store configuration values in the local or global Git configuration depending on whether you want to share config settings between repositories.
 To see your